In the Penken

-Mayrhofen .
-The starting point in the Alps for a large number of mountain skiing enthusiasts.
-You can discuss the advantages and disadvantages of the region for a long time (there are enough of both), but for many it was and remains a place that the skiing heart cares about.
-It’s like the first love, which may not seem so good over the years, but the enthusiastic feeling from those times of youth continues to pleasantly tickle inside to this day.
+Mayrhofen.
+The starting point in the Alps for a large number of ski lovers.
+You can discuss the advantages and disadvantages of the region for a long time (there are enough of both), but for many it was and remains a place that the skier’s heart is not indifferent to.
+It’s like first love, which over the years may not seem so beautiful, but the enthusiastic feeling from those times of youth continues to tickle pleasantly inside to this day.

-Mayrhofen is a small Tyrolean town, the length of the main street here is only one kilometer.
-It is located in the valley of the Ziller River, thirty kilometers from the entrance to the valley and from the highway connecting the capital of Tyrol, Innsbruckwith Salzburg and Munich.
+Mayrhofen is a small Tyrolean town, the main street here is only one kilometer long.
+It is located in the Ziller Valley, thirty kilometers from the entrance to the valley and from the highway connecting the capital of Tyrol Innsbruck with Salzburg and Munich.
 A traditional Tyrolean village?
-So!
+Yes!
 A modern ski resort?
-That’s right!
-Here, these two concepts go well together.
+Yes too!
+Here these two concepts coexist perfectly.
 And the rural smell of manure on some secondary street may well turn into the wonderful smell of freshly prepared food from a haute cuisine restaurant on the main Hauptstrasse.
-All this is very cute and looks like the same New Year’s fairy tale that we loved so much in childhood.
-The main thing is that there should be snow in the city, which, unfortunately, happens less and less often in recent years.
+It’s all very cute and looks like the same New Year’s fairy tale that we loved so much in childhood.
+The main thing is that there is snow in the city, which in recent years has unfortunately been happening less and less often.
 Unfortunately, the village is located at a low altitude, only 650 meters above sea level.
-And if once it was possible to go cross-country skiing in the valley almost every winter, now the grass is often greener there.
+And if once you could cross-country ski almost every winter in the valley, now the grass is often green there.

-Kirkha on the square near the Kramevirt hotel
+Kirch on the square near the Kramewirt Hotel

-This certainly does not apply to the main skiing area, where there is always enough snow in the season, which is facilitated by the decent heights of the skiing area and a good system of artificial snow.
-Mayrhofenbelongs to the Zillertal 3000 region, which, in addition to the “home” Penken and Ahorn, includes the Horberg, Rastkogel and Eggalm zones.
+This certainly does not apply to the main ski area, where there is always enough snow in the season, which is facilitated by the decent altitude of the ski area and a good artificial snowmaking system.
+Mayrhofen belongs to the Zillertal 3000 region, which, in addition to the “home” Penken and Ahorn, includes the Horberg, Rastkogel and Eggalm zones.
 All of them, with the exception of Ahorn, are connected by a single network of lifts.
-Formally, the Hintertux glacier also belongs here, but it takes forty minutes to get there by bus, so we will leave it in parentheses in this description.
-Also, in the Zillertal valley, in addition to Mayrhofen and the glacier, there are two large skiing areas – Zillertal Arena and Ski-Optimal.
-The total mileage of the tracks turns out to be very decent, about 500 kilometers.
+Formally, the Hintertux Glacier also belongs here, but it takes about forty minutes to get there by bus, so we will leave it in parentheses in this description.
+Also in the Zillertal Valley, in addition to Mayrhofen and the glacier, there are two large skiing areas – Zillertal Arena and Ski-Optimal.
+The total mileage of the slopes is very decent, about 500 kilometers.
 Of course, the zones are separated from each other and to move from one to another, you will have to use a ski bus or train (free for ski pass holders).
-But these half-hour journeys through the valley will be more informative than tiring.
-Moreover, the buses run according to the schedule with absolutely German precision.
+But these half-hour trips through the valley will be more informative than tiring.
+Moreover, the buses run on schedule with absolutely German precision.

 Mayrhofen lies below under the clouds.

-The history of mountain skiing in the region began in 1954 with the construction of the first lift from the city, which, later modified and updated, still gathered large queues, especially in the high season.
-However, by the 2015-2016 season, investors invested heavily in its modernization: 33 gondolas with 24 seats (plus 8 standing) with a capacity of 3,840 people per hour significantly eased the situation with “traffic jams” during rush hour.
+The history of downhill skiing in the region began in 1954 with the construction of the first lift from the city, which, later modified and updated, still attracts long queues, especially in high season.
+However, by the 2015-2016 season, investors had invested heavily in its modernization: 33 gondolas with 24 seats (plus 8 standing) with a capacity of 3,840 people per hour significantly relieved the situation with “traffic jams” during peak hours.

-It is impossible to ski down to Mayrhofen , the slopes of the mountain here are too steep to lay a track.
-So, the main thing is to climb to the top, and then a modern and powerful system of lifts will take skiers everywhere, each one to the tracks that suit him best.
+It is impossible to ski down to Mayrhofen, the slopes of the mountain here are too steep to lay a track.
+So, the main thing is to climb to the top, and then a modern and powerful system of lifts will take skiers wherever they want, each to the tracks that suit them best.
 There are practically no queues here.
-But as far as the quality of the tracks is concerned, perfectly prepared in the morning, by the middle of the day they are usually badly damaged.
+But as for the quality of the tracks, they are usually very broken by midday, although they are perfectly prepared in the morning.
 After all, the region is very compact, and the number of places for guests in Mayrhofen alone is quite large – about 10,000.
-Of course, this whole crowd quickly and successfully digs up big hills before lunch.
-So it is better to go up the mountain with the first lift and finish skiing a little earlier than the main mass of people, then you will pass the line for the descent.
+Of course, all this crowd quickly and successfully breaks up large hills by lunchtime.
+So it is better to go up the mountain with the first lift and finish skiing a little earlier than the main mass of people, at the same time the queues for the descent will pass.

-So, having climbed from the top station of the Penkenbahn cable car (1,800 m) further on another lift to the Knorren rock (2,081 m), you can ride in the large, as it is popularly called, the “pit” between Penkene and Horberg.
-The slopes of Penken here have a northern orientation and are mostly in the shade, the slopes of Horberg, on the contrary, are southern and sunny.
-The tracks themselves are mostly of medium difficulty and, to tell the truth, very short by alpine standards, only one or two kilometers long.
-The whole “pit” buzzes like a beehive in the high season: a large ski pole, where beginners may not be very comfortable.
-In fact, they have nowhere to ride here.
-On the blue training tracks No. 2 and No. 20, after a few days, every bend is already familiar, and the good blues on the Rastkogel still need to be reached.
-Then it is better to go to the Ahorn area, which is reached by a separate lift from Mayrhofen, whose station is located four hundred meters from Penkenovska Street.
-There are several pleasant blue trails serviced by chairlifts and buggies, as well as an interesting Funslope area.
+So, having risen from the upper station of the Penkenbahn cable car (1800 m) and then on another lift to the Knorren rock (2081 m), you can ski in a large, as it is popularly called “pit” between Penkene and Horberg.
+The Penken slopes here have a northern orientation, and are mainly in the shade, the Horberg slopes, on the contrary, are southern and sunny.
+The trails themselves are mostly of medium difficulty and, to tell the truth, very short by Alpine standards, only one or two kilometers long.
+The whole “pit” is buzzing like a beehive in high season: a large ski rush, where beginners may not be very comfortable.
+They have nowhere to ski here, in fact.
+On the blue training trails No. 2 and No. 20, every bend is familiar after a few days, but you still have to get to the good blue ones on Rastkogel.
+Then it’s better to go to the Ahorn area, which is accessed from Mayrhofen by a separate lift, the station of which is located four hundred meters from the Penken.
+There are several pleasant blue trails here, served by a chairlift and tow ropes, as well as the interesting Funslope area.
 And there are always a few people.
-There is an opportunity to study at a ski school right away, so as not to cross paths with the crowd rushing to Penkene.
-It is quite possible to devote three days to setting up the basic equipment, and then boldly rush “into battle” to conquer the ski equipment of Zillertal.
-In general, Mayrhofen has very good ski schools and good work, including with children.
-It is quite possible to devote three days to setting up the basic equipment, and then boldly rush “into battle” to conquer the ski equipment of Zillertal.
-In general, Mayrhofen has very good ski schools and good work, including with children.
-It is quite possible to devote three days to setting up the basic equipment, and then boldly rush “into battle” to conquer the ski equipment of Zillertal.
+There is an opportunity to study at the ski school right there, so as not to intersect with the crowd rushing to Penken.
+It is quite possible to devote three days to setting up basic equipment, so that later you can boldly rush “into battle” to conquer the Zillertal ski facilities.
 In general, Mayrhofen has very good ski schools and good work, including with children.

 Let’s leave the beginners on Ahorn and return to the main skiing area, moving on to explore it.
 Good interesting slopes are located above Finkenberg.
-It is always sunny and there are relatively few people here.
-There is a good wide educational hill, a couple of red and black tracks.
-It’s worth lingering.
-For those who like to drive “among the Christmas trees” – an off-piste descent down to Finkenberg itself.
-The track is nothing interesting, a flat track with many “mother-in-law tongues”.
+It is always sunny here and relatively few people.
+There is a good wide training hill, a couple of red and black runs.
+It is worth staying.
+For those who like to ride “among the Christmas trees” – an off-piste descent down to Finkenberg itself.
+As a trail – nothing interesting, a flat path with a lot of “mother-in-law’s tongues”.

 Such preparation for “festivals” in Mayrhofen is a common thing

-So, the entire region has been covered, all tracks, both forest (about 30% of which are here) and open, have been pumped several times, it is time to return down to the city, change clothes, take a shower or go to the sauna, and, having rested a little (and maybe even without rest at all), rush to conquer the heights of apre-ski.
-What are the possibilities of the town, it must be said, very well located, in the evenings it is even excessively noisy in the center.
-There are several bars and discos where the fun can start even before returning to the hotel, right in your ski boots.
-The whole of Mayrhofen in the evening is like a kind of Babylon: a mixture of languages - German, English, Russian, Dutch, the wandering of sometimes inebriated, but very positive, people here and there in search of a place where their soul will truly unfold.
-Not Ischgl and St. Anton, but also very ironically, many, especially young people, have the best memories of Mayrhofen in the evening.
-And if you ask them to tell you about their vacation later, you will surely see a meaningful and mysterious smile on their face.
+So, the entire region has been covered, all the trails, both forest (of which there are about 30%) and open, have been pumped several times, it’s time to go back down to the city, change clothes, take a shower or go to the sauna, and, having rested a little (or maybe even without rest at all), rush to conquer the heights of après-ski.
+What is more, the possibilities of the town, it must be said, are very limited, in the evenings the center can even be excessively noisy.
+There are several bars and discos here, where you can start having fun even before returning to the hotel, right in your ski boots.
+The whole of Mayrhofen in the evening resembles a kind of Babylon: a mixture of languages - German, English, Russian, Dutch, wandering sometimes drunk, but very positive people here and there in search of a place where their soul can truly unfold.
+Not Ischgl and St. Anton, but also very defiantly, many, especially young people, have the best memories of Mayrhofen in the evening and at night.
+And if you ask them to tell you about their vacation later, you will probably see a meaningful and mysterious smile on their face.

 Mayrhofen